Tools of the Trade

 Comparison at a glance

-| Tools | ChatGPT, Claude.ai, Gemini | Replit, Lovable, v0, Base44 | Claude Code, Cursor, Windsurf, Antigravity |
+| Tools | ChatGPT, Claude.ai, Gemini | Replit, Lovable, v0, Base44 | Sierra, Google Vertex, Copilot Studio | Zapier, Make, n8n | Claude Code, Cursor, Windsurf |

 | How it works | You ask, it answers.
-You copy the output into your project. | You describe, it builds and hosts. | An agent reads your files, writes code, runs commands on your machine. |
+You copy the output. | You describe, it builds and hosts. | Agents handle your customers across chat, voice, email. | Connect apps: "when X happens, do Y." | An agent reads your files, writes code, runs commands on your machine. |

-| Setup required | Sign up, start talking. | Sign up with email, start building. | Install the tool, configure subscription or API key. |
+| Setup | Sign up, start talking. | Sign up, start building. | Enterprise deployment with IT team. | Sign up, connect your apps. | Install the tool, configure API key. |

-| Best for | Quick questions, small snippets, learning, one-off tasks. | Quick prototypes, MVPs, landing pages. | Projects you want to own, customize, and maintain long-term. |
+| Best for | Quick questions, drafts, one-off tasks. | Prototypes, MVPs, landing pages. | Customer service, sales, support at scale. | Connecting apps, eliminating manual steps. | Projects you want to own, customize, and maintain. |